Department of Labor Logo United States Department of Labor

 Similar to single-family residential construction, BLS combines all new multiple-family housing construction (NAICS 236116) with the multiple-family portion (2 percent) of new housing for-sale builders (NAICS 236117) to form new multiple-family residential construction (NAICS 236116x).

-The chart above reveals that multiple-family housing construction (NAICS 236116x) experienced large gains in labor productivity from 1993 to 2007, as output increased far faster than hours worked.
+Multiple-family housing construction (NAICS 236116x) had large gains in labor productivity from 1993 to 2007 as output increased far faster than hours worked.
 The industry then saw a sharp decrease in output and a moderate drop in hours worked, leading to decreasing productivity until 2010.
-From 2010 to 2015, output rebounded substantially, leading to significant productivity growth.
+From 2010 to 2015, output rebounded substantially, driving significant productivity growth.
 However, productivity plunged from 2016 to 2018 due to growth in hours worked outpacing growth in output.
 Productivity rose from 2019 through 2021 as output increased faster than hours worked.

 Industrial Building Construction (NAICS 236210)

 In 2021, output and hours worked both increased.
-Hours worked rose faster than output, however, resulting in another drop in productivity.
-Productivity grew in 2022 as output rose much faster than hours worked.
+However, hours worked rose faster than output resulting in the drop in productivity.
+The following year, output rose faster than hours worked; productivity rose.
+That trend continued through 2023.
+Output, once again, grew faster than hours worked.

 Highway, Street, and Bridge Construction (NAICS 237310)